 It’s a fun way to support Amnesty International UK.
 It costs just £1 per entry and 15 winners are electronically picked at random every Friday.
 You have the chance to win incredible prizes and you’re helping to support our fight for a fairer world for everyone.

-What is the Amnesty Weekly Lottery?
+What prizes can I win in the Amnesty Weekly Lottery?

 Can I play the Amnesty Weekly Lottery?

 You must be 18 or over to enter the Amnesty Weekly Lottery.
 You also need to be a resident of Great Britain.
 Unfortunately you can’t enter if you live in Northern Ireland, or on the Channel Islands or Isle of Man.
 See full terms & conditions.

 How do I enter the Amnesty Weekly Lottery?

 - Select how many entries you would like each week.
 Remember the more entries you buy, the more chance you have of winning £1,000 or even £10,000 in our annual Superdraw!

 - Choose how you want to pay: monthly Direct Debit or a one-off payment by debit card.
 A Direct Debit is the easiest way to take part.
 You’ll never miss a draw, and it reduces our costs and helps as much money as possible fund our human rights campaigns.

 - To get started, you just need to fill in this secure online form.